nsaphra/website_old/content/post/hands.md

 People often ask my diagnosis, but it officially depends on the country I'm in.
 After an initial assumption that carpal tunnel was to blame, I was given my first diagnosis: *fibromyalgia*, a word which is Doctor for "go away".

-Later on a neurologist performed a skin biopsy that led to my official American diagnosis of "idiopathic small fiber neuropathy", meaning of that I am missing crucial nerve fibers that transmit heat and pain but nobody knows why. *Idiopathic* is also Doctor for "go away".
+Later on a neurologist performed a skin biopsy that led to my official American diagnosis of "idiopathic small fiber neuropathy", meaning that I am missing crucial nerve fibers that transmit heat and pain but nobody knows why. *Idiopathic* is also Doctor for "go away".

 I brought my medical records from America to the UK.
 My British neurologist did not read my records or perform examinations.
 He gave me my British diagnosis by submitting a note that he had no evidence of any physical cause, and he "suspected significant functional overlay", which is how they teach you to call someone delusional in medical school.